rails-inspire-django/django-turbo-helper/README.rst

 Handling Lazy Turbo Frames
 ==========================

-Turbo Frames have a useful feature that allows lazy loading [link to docs].
+Turbo Frames have a useful feature that allows `lazy loading <https://turbo.hotwire.dev/handbook/frames>`_.
 This is very easy to handle with Django.
 For example, our e-commerce site includes a list of recommendations at the bottom of some pages based on the customer's prior purchases.
 We calculate this list using our secret-sauce machine-learning algorithm.
 Although the results are cached for that user, the initial run can be a bit slow, and we don't want to slow down the rest of the page when the recommendations are recalculated.

 This is a good use case for a lazy turbo frame.
 Our template looks like this, with a fancy loading gif as a placeholder: